mbabynames search ✿

 Eden Anne

-Eden ("noble and strong") with Anne ("grace, favour").
+Eden ("delight") with Anne ("grace, favour").
 Together the name has two layers: the first name brings one quality, the middle name another.
 At 2 syllables, Eden needs a shorter middle to stay balanced.
 Anne does that.

 Bold contrast